Full CV Abbreviated CV Annual Report Current Publications (.pdf)

 Alkalinity is a measure of water’s ability to neutralize acid.
 In excess, it can cause ammonia toxicity and algal blooms, alter water quality and harm aquatic life.
 Increasing alkalinity adds hardness to water supplies, causing pipe scaling and costly infrastructure problems.
 And, , it can exacerbate the salinization of fresh water.

-Human activities that create acid conditions are driving the problem.
-This is because acid rain, acidic mining waste, and agricultural fertilizers speed the breakdown of limestone, other carbonate rocks, and even concrete and cement.
+Human activities that create acid conditions are accelerating the problem.
+This occurs because acid rain, acidic mining waste, and agricultural fertilizers speed the breakdown of limestone, other carbonate rocks, and even concrete and cement.

 We found that watershed geology was the strongest predictor of river alkalinization, with rivers receiving water from porous limestone, and other carbonate rocks being more alkaline.
 Topography and pollution were also important.
 The most rapid rates of alkalinization were at high elevation sites that were chronically exposed to acid precipitation.

 Among the rivers impacted by higher alkalinity are those that provide water for Washington, D.C., Philadelphia, Baltimore and Atlanta.
-This is due, in part, to acid rain exposure, urbanization, and the extent of land covered by cement and concrete.
+This results, in part, to acid rain exposure, urbanization, and the extent of land covered by cement and concrete.

 Also affected are rivers that flow into water bodies already harmed by excess algae, such as the Chesapeake Bay, where managers are struggling to contain algal blooms that are toxic to fish, oysters, and crabs.
 Appalachian Mountain streams are also vulnerable.
 In that region, thin soils and steep slopes cause erosion, and there is persistent exposure to industry emissions such as sulfur and nitrogen oxides.